 When Stand by Me heard of their plight, we decided to act by providing the families with emergency aid.
 But we knew we could not abandon them, so we commenced building permanent homes and thanks to people’s kind donations we have transformed this refugee camp into a thriving village with:

 170 earthquake resistant homes.
-One small church.
 Numerous small businesses.
 And we’re proud that 24 babies have been born.

-David Spurdle (Executive Director), Fay Garrett (Nepal Project Manager) and a team of Stand by Me sponsors had the opportunity to visit Dhading early this year and were joyfully invited into the homes of the grateful families.
+A team of Stand by Me staff and sponsors had the opportunity to visit Dhading early this year and were joyfully invited into the homes of the grateful families.
 One of the homes belonged to Sapana Tamang.